-Timothy Wollenzien has been Education Services Manager at Prairie Public since July 2015.
-He was previously director of Cultural Events, Music Organizations and Program Operations at Concordia College in Moorhead, Minnesota, and prior to that he served for seven seasons as the camp director of the International Music Camp Summer School of Fine Arts at the International Peace Garden in North Dakota/Manitoba.
-Wollenzien’s 22-year teaching career included classroom and instrumental music education at Lake of the Woods School in Baudette, and at Coon Rapids High School and Osseo Senior High, all in Minnesota.
-He also served on the music education faculty at St. Cloud (Minn.)
-State University.
-Wollenzien holds a bachelor’s degree in music from Minnesota State University Moorhead, and he earned master’s and doctoral degrees in music education from the University of Minnesota.
-A passionate advocate for arts education and community arts engagement, Wollenzien remains musically active as a euphoniumist with the Lake Agassiz Concert Band and the International Tuba Quartet.
-He has served for many years as a community band conductor and organizer of many “Merry TubaChristmas” celebrations.
-He currently serves as a coordinator of “Oktubafest” held annually at the International Music Camp.
+Timothy Wollenzien is the Education Services Manager at Prairie Public, a position he has held since July 2015.
+Previously, he was Director of Cultural Events & Music Organizations at Concordia College in Moorhead, Minnesota, and prior to that he served for seven seasons as the Camp Director of the International Music Camp Summer School of Fine Arts at the International Peace Garden.
+Wollenzien’s 22-year teaching career included classroom and instrumental music education at Minnesota schools in Baudette, Coon Rapids and Osseo, and he also served on the music education faculty at St. Cloud (MN) State University.
+Wollenzien holds a bachelor’s degree in music from Minnesota State University Moorhead, and master’s and doctoral degrees in music education from the University of Minnesota.
+A passionate advocate for arts education and community arts engagement, Wollenzien remains active as a euphoniumist and singer in the F-M community.
+He is enthusiastic about the value of public media in lifelong learning, as well as the authentic integration of technology in education.
+Dr. Wollenzien is a collaborative professional committed to building productive relationships and mutually beneficial partnerships.
 Tim and his wife, Laurie, live in Moorhead, and are the parents of two adult daughters.
-He can be contacted at email@example.com or 701-241-7575.
+Contact Tim at email@example.com or 701-241-7575.

-Darcy Bakkegard is originally from Valley City, ND, and is a ten year teaching veteran who has taught in public and private, rural and suburban, and even international schools.
-She has a BA in Theatre from Minnesota State University Moorhead where she spend five summers as a Straw Hat Player.
-After working in educational theatre, she completed a Master’s Degree in Secondary English Education from the University of Wisconsin-River Falls and has been teaching high school English and Theatre ever since.
-Most recently she served as the Director of Theatre and English teacher at West Fargo High School.
-Darcy focuses on using interactive teaching strategies, many of them grounded in the principals of theatre, to engage students in learning and has lead workshops for educators of all subjects to help them develop such methods for their content and classrooms.
-She is the most recent to join Prairie Public Education Services, and will serve as our PBS Teacher Community Program Teacher Ambassador, working with teachers and administrators in rural North Dakota.
+Darcy Bakkegard is originally from Valley City, ND, and is a 10-year teaching veteran who has taught in public and private, rural and suburban, and international schools.
+She has a bachelor’s of arts in theater from Minnesota State University Moorhead where she spent five summers as a Straw Hat Player.
+After working in educational theater, she completed a master’s degree in secondary English education from the University of Wisconsin-River Falls and has been teaching high school English and theater ever since.
+Most recently she served as the director of theater and English teacher at West Fargo High School.
+Darcy focuses on using interactive teaching strategies, many of them grounded in the principles of theater, to engage students in learning and has led workshops for educators of all subjects to help them develop such methods for their content and classrooms.
+She is the most recent member to join Prairie Public Education Services, and will serve as our PBS Teacher Community Program Teacher Ambassador, working with teachers and administrators in rural North Dakota.
 She can be reached at email@example.com or (701) 241-6900.